Fraud Prevention Center

 Protecting Your Identity

 To help protect against fraud, Partners is committed to ongoing security and monitoring of our Member accounts.
 If there is suspicious activity detected, there is no liability for unauthorized charges on your account.
 We will replace your card immediately.
-If there is anything unusual on your account, we will call or email you.
+If there is anything unusual on your account, we will call or email you, but we will NEVER ask for login credentials or ask you to transfer funds.

-Access your account via www.partnersfcu.org or download our Partners mobile app (add the apple store and Google apps here) to monitor your transactions.
+Access your Partners online banking or mobile banking accounts to monitor your transactions.
 You can also stay on top of account activity and any potentially unauthorized transactions by setting up fraud alerts for both your checking account and credit card.

 Giving out your username and password can put you at great risk.
 When you do so, you are giving another person not only access to your account but also permission to make any changes without your authorization.

 Oftentimes, we are prompted to update our passwords at work or at school, but we may not remember to do the same with our personal accounts.
 When updating your passwords, select something that is easy only for you to remember and mix it up by using different characters.
-We encourage you to update your personal account passwords at least every six (6) months.
+We encourage you to avoid repeating passwords across your accounts and to update your personal account passwords at least every six (6) months.

-You can set up free alerts for your checking account, as well as your credit cards.
-Stay up to date on all of your account activity with these customizable notifications, including fraud alerts, an essential tool that can help you quickly detect a potential threat to your account when it happens and take immediate action.
+You can set up free alerts for your checking account, as well as your credit cards within Partners mobile banking.
+Stay up-to-date on all of your account activity with these customizable notifications, including fraud alerts, an essential tool that can help you quickly detect a potential threat to your account when it happens and take immediate action.

 Reviewing your credit at least once per year will help ensure that what is being reported is actually yours and that it is being reported correctly.
 Visit www.annualcreditreport.com to pull your credit report from all three (3) credit bureaus today.

-Going paperless—and accessing your account statements online—decreases your chances of statements getting lost or stolen in the mail.
-Besides, you can view your statements from the last seven (7) years online in your account from wherever you are.
+Going paperless—and accessing your account statements and documents online—decreases your chances of paper getting lost or stolen in the mail.
+Besides, you can contribute to helping the environment, and view your statements online in your account from wherever you are.

 Protecting Yourself Against Fraud